RedVoxInc/redvox-python-sdk/docs/v1.5.0/redvox-api900-docs.md

 pip is the recommended way of obtaining this library.
 However, if you are looking for the source distribution, it can be found at https://bitbucket.org/redvoxhi/redvox-api900-python-reader/downloads/

+### Updating the RedVox Python SDK

+pip is the recommended way of updating this library.
+To update to the latest version, run `pip install redvox --upgrade --no-cache`.

 ### Verifying installation

 It is possible to verify installation of the library by printing out the version information.
-There are two top level functions in the `redvox` namespace that do this. `version()` which returns the version number string and `print_version()` which prints the version number string.
-A full example follows:
+There are two top level functions in the `redvox` namespace that do this. `version()` which returns the version number string.
+An example follows:

 ```
 import redvox